-When I made my yearly visit to my mother's grave I was shocked to find the gravestone laid flat and a notice telling me to contact the council.
+When I made my yearly visit to my mother's grave I was shocked to find the memorial laid flat and a notice telling me to contact the council.
 Can the Ombudsman help me?

 In some cases, yes.
-Councils have a duty, both to members of the public and their own workers, to make sure that cemeteries and graveyards for which they are responsible are safe places to be.
-A number of gravestones have become unstable since erection and caused accidents to people.
+Councils have a duty, both to members of the public and their own workers, to make sure that cemeteries and graveyards for which they are responsible are safe.
+Memorial can become unstable since erection and cause accidents to people.
 To try to prevent this, most councils now test the safety of memorials at regular intervals.
 Unsafe memorials may have warning notices attached to them, be cordoned, supported by stakes, or laid flat on the ground.

 How do I complain?